South Africa still wants more time to scrutinize SAB, AB InBev deal

 South Africa has a history of delaying takeovers or foisting onerous conditions, because competition authorities have a public interest mandate to safeguard jobs, in addition to an anti-trust mandate to protect competition.

-In 2011, the regulator told U.S. retailer Wal-Mart Stores not to cut jobs for two years following its acquisition of South African retailer Massmart, delaying implementation of the $2.4 billion deal by at least two months.
+In 2011, the regulator told U.S. retailer Wal-Mart Stores (WMT.N) not to cut jobs for two years following its acquisition of South African retailer Massmart (MSMJ.J), delaying implementation of the $2.4 billion deal by at least two months.

 Analysts believe AB InBev wants to close the deal as soon as possible.